 Skip to content

-Acelen secures $1.5 billion for Brazil biorefinery project
+Mubadala-backed Acelen secures 1.5 billion dollars for Brazil SAF biorefinery

 By ABU DHABI2 min read